James McCune Smith

-James McCune Smith (April 1, 1812 – November 25, 1870) was an American physician, apothecary, abolitionist and author who was born in Manhattan.
-He was the first African American to hold a medical degree, awarded by the University of Glasgow in Glasgow, Scotland.
-After his return to the United States, he became the first African American to run a pharmacy in the nation.
+James McCune Smith (April 18, 1813 – November 17, 1865) was an American physician, apothecary, abolitionist and author.
+He was the first African American to earn a medical degree.
+His M.D. was awarded by the University of Glasgow in Glasgow, Scotland, where a building has been dedicated to him.
+After his return to the United States, he also became the first African American to run a pharmacy in the nation.